Most interesting landmarks of Canada

 - Walcott Quarry – British Columbia.
 One of most interesting and richest fossil finds in world.
 505 million years old, Middle Cambrian black shale – named Burgess Shale – contains fossils of soft parts of extinct animals.
 Tens of thousands of fossils have been found providing that rich scientific material which to large extent has not been processed yet.
 Many fossils of unusual animals, for example with five eyes, or the unusual, nonsensical animal Hallucigenia.

-Other geological monuments
+Other geological landmarks of Canada

 - Big Rock (Okotoks Erratic) – Alberta.
 Enormous glacial erratic weighing 15,000 tons, one of the largest known glacial erratics in the world.